State Employees

 Career State Employees

-A career state employee is defined as one who has a permanent position and who has been continuously employed by the State of North Carolina for a period of at least 24 months.
-All career state employees are subject to the State Personnel Act, found in the North Carolina General Statutes Chapter 126.
+A career state employee is one who has worked for the State of North Carolina in a permanent position and who has been continuously employed for a period of at least 12 months.
+All career state employees are subject to the North Carolina Human Resources Act found in the North Carolina General Statutes, Chapter 126.

 Career state employees enjoy the same protection from discrimination that non-state employees enjoy.
 However, career state employees also have certain legal employment rights, which non-state employees generally do not.